JustPaul99/Stability_Analysis_RD/README.md

 ## 🧠 Purpose

-This project provides a MATLAB implementation for analyzing the **stability of spatiotemporal systems** using constrained least squares fitting and spectral analysis.
-It is designed to work with datasets that evolve over time and space, specifically reaction-diffusion systems, to help determine the stability of different Fourier modes.
+This project provides a MATLAB implementation for analyzing the **stability of spatiotemporal systems** using constrained least squares fitting and spectral analysis to create dispersion relations.
+It is designed to work with datasets that evolve over time and space, and is developed specifically for reaction-diffusion systems.

-We provide the code for how we simulated the data, the code for how we analysed the data and the codes that we used for the experiments upon multiple datasets under different settings.
+We provide the code for how we simulated the data, the code for how we analysed the data and the code that we used for the statistical analysis of the multiple experimental setups.

 Codes created for the work....